 Let’s not forget the Rose N Bowl has a fantastic full size bowling green that’s always full of avid crown green bowlers.

-With so much to offer in the Rossendale valley, including it’s rich history, vibrant nightlife and great eateries, it’s no wonder the area is becoming a property hotspot.
+There’s so much to offer in the Rossendale valley, including it’s rich history, vibrant nightlife and great eateries.
+It’s no wonder the area is becoming a property hotspot.